-Do Not Disturb mode is a useful feature that was added to iOS way back in 2012, as part of the iOS 6 update.
-When activated on an iPhone or iPad, manually or by schedule, it silences all incoming notifications, calls and similar so you don't get woken up/distracted.
-Handy when you're trying to sleep or get some work done.
+Do Not Disturb mode was added to iOS way back in 2012, and has been a popular feature ever since.
+When activated on an iPhone (or iPad, for that matter), it silences all incoming notifications, calls and texts so you don't get woken up or distracted when you need to be left alone.

-It's useful for the person using the mode, then, but what happens if you're the one getting ignored?
-Is there any way to tell if the person who isn't picking up your calls is using Do Not Disturb - and if they are, is there any way to override Do Not Disturb and contact them anyway?
+It's useful for the person using the mode, but rather less enjoyable if you're the one who can't get through.
+If someone isn't answering your calls and texts (and you haven't done or said anything unusually offensive recently), you're probably wondering if there's any way to tell if the person has their iPhone set to Do Not Disturb.
+And if they are, is there any way to bypass Do Not Disturb and contact them anyway?

 What happens if you phone or text someone using Do Not Disturb?